 Check for burned-out lights.
 Test light strings and replace any burned-out lights before decking the halls.
 Burned-out lights drain power from the entire light string, and the other bulbs will grow dimmer.

 Out with the old, in with the new.
 Avoid old-fashioned nails, staples, screws, or hooks when mounting your display.
 Electrical tape is a quick and easy alternative — it won’t destroy your roof, and it’s a good tool for protecting electrical connections.
 Clips, such as shingle tab or parapet clips, hold lights to surfaces by applying simple, safe pressure.

 Use a sturdy ladder.
-Enlist a helper to keep you steady as you hang lights on very tall tree — you’ll stay safe and you’ll be able to reach the branches easily.
+Enlist a helper to keep you steady as you hang lights on a very tall tree — you’ll stay safe and you’ll be able to reach the branches easily.
 Attach lights to branches with tree clips or twist ties.

 Work your way up.
 To string trunks of deciduous trees, start at the base and wrap the lights around in a spiral.
 If you want to illuminate an evergreen, however, start at the top and zigzag lights through the center of the tree, getting wider with the tree’s shape.